huyle73/SE05-Nhom23/README.md

 - ignore_words.pkl
 - words.pkl
 ```
-*** When the run is complete, there will be model evaluation parameters, with an accuracy of over 0.9 then acceptable.
-You need copy all files output to folder `app` to buil web app.
+*** When the run is complete, there will be model evaluation parameters, with an accuracy of over 0.8 then acceptable.
+You need copy all files output to folder `deploy` to buil web app.

 #### Testing